Merkel warns EU against tough CO2 targets for carmakers

 Mercedes would have to reduce its fleet carbon emissions by 30 percent to 99 grams of CO2 per km by 2020 from last year’s 140 g/km, forcing the company to invest billions of euros in reducing the carbon footprint of its large, heavy luxury sedans.

-At the show, the brand debuted a plug-in hybrid version of its S-Class flagship limousine, which can drive some 30 kilometres on electricity alone.
-This allows it to emit just 69 g/km, compared to the roughly 240 g/km emitted by the high-performance AMG version with its 5.5 litre V8 engine.
+At the show, the brand debuted a plug-in hybrid version of its S-Class flagship limousine, which can drive some 30 kilometers on electricity alone.
+This allows it to emit just 69 g/km, compared to the roughly 240 g/km emitted by the high-performance AMG version with its 5.5 liter V8 engine.

 “To be very clear, we will meet the target,” Daimler development chief Thomas Weber told Reuters.